 -

-Check for injured and trapped persons near the slide, without entering
+Check for injured and trapped persons near the slide,

 the direct slide area.
 Direct rescuers to their locations.